-There’s a lot of hype surrounding bitcoin wallet newcomer Exodus.
-A versatile design and multi-currency features suggest the new kid on the block is here to stay.
+There’s a lot of hype surrounding bitcoin wallet newcomer Exodus, with its versatile design and multi-currency features.

-The first thing that stands out about Exodus is its incredible design, chock full of beautiful charts and personalization features.
-Beyond the glitter is a formidable platform that offers access to 11 of the world’s top cryptocurrency assets.
+The first thing that stands out about Exodus is its design.
+It’s chock full of charts as well as personalization features.
+It also offers access to 11 of the world’s top cryptocurrency assets.

 What is Exodus?

-Exodus is a highly ambitious desktop wallet designed to give you complete control over your cryptocurrency assets.
+Exodus is a desktop wallet designed to give you complete control over your cryptocurrency assets.

 For starters, it’s the first desktop wallet that offers full compatibility with ShapeShift – a popular instant cryptocurrency exchange supporting dozens of tokens.
 This means Exodus users have access to nearly a dozen cryptocurrencies.